Dr Aidan McGarry

 Reader in International Politics

-Dr Aidan McGarry’s research focuses on political representation and participation of minority and marginalised communities, particularly Roma across Central and Eastern Europe but also LGBTIQ communities.
+Dr Aidan McGarry’s research focuses on the political voice of minority and marginalised communities, particularly Roma across Central and Eastern Europe but also LGBTIQ communities.

 He has taught courses on nationalism, international relations theory and social movements.
-He has written four books: Who Speaks for Roma?
-(Continuum 2010); The Politics and Discourses of Migration in Europe (co-editor, Palgrave 2013); and The Identity Dilemma: Social Movements and Collective Identity (co-editor with James Jasper, Temple University Press 2015), and Romaphobia: The Last Acceptable Racism (Zed 2017) which explores the causes of anti-Roma prejudice in Europe.
+At Loughborough University London, he teaches courses on ‘Media and Social Movements’ and ‘Digital Diplomacy’.
+He has written five books: Who Speaks for Roma?
+(Continuum 2010); The Politics and Discourses of Migration in Europe (co-editor, Palgrave 2013); and The Identity Dilemma: Social Movements and Collective Identity (co-editor with James Jasper, Temple University Press 2015); Romaphobia: The Last Acceptable Racism (Zed 2017) which explores the causes of anti-Roma prejudice in Europe; and The Aesthetics of Global Protest: Visual Culture and Communication (co-editor, Amsterdam University Press 2019).

 Areas of research expertise: